partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 ```

 ### Setup your `src/main.rs` file
-In the previous sections, we explained how to instantiate the Miden client.
+In the previous section, we explained how to instantiate the Miden client.
 We can reuse the same `initialize_client` function for our counter contract.

 Copy and paste the following code into your `src/main.rs` file:
 ```rust